Healthy Homes Assessment Vogeltown

 Daniel

-What time do I need to be in compliance with the Healthy Homes Standards?
+When should I need to be in compliance with The Healthy Homes Standards?

 Vogeltown Healthy Homes Compliance Timeframes

-• A Healthy Homes Declaration of Intent as well as an Insulation Statement, and an Insurance Statement should be included in any new, renewed or amended tenancy agreement.
+• A Healthy Homes Declaration of Intent as well as an Insulation Statement, and an Insurance Statement should be included with any new, renewed or varied tenancy agreement.

 Starting 1 July 2021